dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 - **Rule 5.** After a process of money laundering interactions is initiated, it is to be expected that at some point (at least part of) the involved money returns to the money launderer agent completing a cycle.

-This then translates to the following geometric patterns:
+Which then translates to the following geometric patterns:

 - **Rule 1.** Look for paths for which a proportionally important/central part of their nodes are not as highly connected as the rest.